zorgoz/EPPlus.TableAsEnumerable/README.md

 ## Synopsis

 This project adds an extension method to EPPlus ExcelTable objects that enables generic retrival of the data within.
 Solution supports numeric types, strings, nullables and enums.
-It is not enabling nor supporting changing of the data in the Excel table.
+It is not enabling nor supporting changing the data in the Excel table.

 ## Complex code example